The Australian Government is committed to establishing a consolidated Commonwealth-owned Defence precinct in Henderson, Western Australia (WA).

 The precinct will enhance Australia's self-reliance by constructing and sustaining larger and more complex surface fleet vessels.

-The Australian Government has signed a Cooperation Agreement with the WA Government to progress Henderson Defence Precinct.
+On this date, the Australian Government also signed a Cooperation Agreement with the Western Australian Government to progress the precinct.
 Implementation of the agreement is underway and demonstrates the mutual commitment to collaboration over the coming decade and beyond.

 Establishing the precinct will diversify and directly support the WA economy.
 It will boost industries in the region, including in engineering, logistics and supply chains.
 Activities across Henderson and HMAS Stirling will create more than 10,000 jobs.